UVVM/UVVM/doc/source/utility_library.rst

 Suppressed warnings
 ==================================================================================================================================
-The compile script compiles the Utility Library with the following directives for the vcom command to suppress warnings about the use of protected types and a possible infinite loop in a VVC process. **These can be ignored.**
+The compile script compiles the Utility Library with the following directives for the vcom command to suppress warnings about the use of protected types and interface objects not being globally static. **These can be ignored.**

-    * Modelsim: -suppress 1346,1236,1090
+    * Modelsim: -suppress 1346,1236
     * Riviera-PRO: -nowarn COMP96_0564 -nowarn COMP96_0048

 .. _util_simulator_compatibility: